SequentialAttention++ for Block Sparsification: Differentiable Pruning Meets Combinatorial Optimization: Introduction

 \section{Introduction}

-Pruning methods for neural networks \cite{LDS1989} replace dense weight matrices by sparse approximations, which offer improved generalization and inference efficiency in terms of storage, energy consumption, and other computational resources.
-In various common formulations, the problem of computing the best sparse approximation to a dense weight matrix is intractable as it generalizes the sparse linear regression problem, which is known to be NP-hard even to approximate \cite{Nat1995, FKT2015, GV2021, PSZ2022}.
+Pruning methods for neural networks \citep{LDS1989} replace dense weight matrices by sparse approximations, which offer improved generalization and inference efficiency in terms of storage, energy consumption, and other computational resources.
+In various common formulations, the problem of computing the best sparse approximation to a dense weight matrix is intractable as it generalizes the sparse linear regression problem, which is known to be NP-hard even to approximate \citep{Nat1995, FKT2015, GV2021, PSZ2022}.
 Despite this fact, a wide variety of techniques have proven to be quite successful in practice.
 This includes magnitude pruning, $\ell_1$ regularization, greedy coordinate descent, sampling, among others.

 While earlier works have focused on unstructured (i.e., entrywise) sparsity, which has been an active and fruitful area, researchers have rapidly recognized the importance of \emph{structured} sparsity, which enforces that the sparse approximation respects certain patterns, such as block structure.
-These structural constraints often lead to further efficiency gains due to improved hardware utilization \cite{AHS2017, PY2021, LWZM2022}.
-Our work thus focuses on developing new and improved techniques for structured sparsification of weight matrices, and in particular on block sparsification \cite{MZX+2023}.
+These structural constraints often lead to further efficiency gains due to improved hardware utilization \citep{AHS2017, PY2021, LWZM2022}.
+Our work thus focuses on developing new and improved techniques for structured sparsification of weight matrices, and in particular on block sparsification \citep{MZX+2023}, which allow for a balance between performance gains from hardware utilization and reduced computation due to sparsity \citep{GNYZ2023}.